microsoft/edge-ai/README.md

 ## Contribute

+Before contributing, please review the project's [Code of Conduct](./CODE_OF_CONDUCT.md).

-Users and developers can contribute to make this solution better in several ways:
+Users and project developers can contribute to make this solution better in several ways:

 * [Review the project's Contributing doc](./CONTRIBUTING.md)
 * [Contribute an ADR](./Solution%20ADR%20Library/README.md#contribute) from your engagement